 “Three fish?”
 Incredulous.
 “I thought it was more.”

 The second shirt had long sleeves and wasn’t so new.
 Mamede stretched it out in front by the arms and flipped the body over his head.
 Sleeves pulled back, he tied them at the nape of his neck to form a pirate skullcap.
 All he needed was an eye patch and a gold earring to complete the image.
 Like other Portuguese fishermen I had met across the Atlantic, Mamede wasn’t tall but he was built like a concrete bunker.
 Some people are more elemental than others.
-Put Mamede on the Periodic Table and you would find him right next to iridium.
+Put Mamede on the Periodic Table of Elements and you’d find him right beside iridium.

 He looked at me and cracked a smile.